manuparra/MasterDatCom_BDCC_Practice/starting_opennebula.md

 ping -c2 google.com
 ```

-## HOW to Manage Virtual Machines Platform from SunStone Web Application
+## How to Manage Virtual Machines Platform from SunStone Web Application

 Go to: http://docker.ugr.es:9869/ and follow the next steps:

 - Connect to docker server ugr: ``ssh manuparra@.....``
+- Authenticate using: ``oneuser login mdatXXXXXXXX --ssh --force``
 - Execute: ``cat .one/one_auth`` it will show your SunStone credentials in this format: ``<user>:<password>`` , for example: ``manuparra:7374j31g74hd7234``
 - Copy the corresponding part of password and paste http://docker.ugr.es:9869/ login and password.